 Over four days, attendees heard from generals and ambassadors, authors and economists, entrepreneurs and futurists discussing what it means to lead during a time of shifting risks, opportunities, and expectations of companies and the boards who oversee them.

-The event kicked off with Peter Gleason, president and CEO, NACD, welcoming attendees to Summit with a keynote where he discussed this year’s theme—SHIFT—and how it plays a profound impact on boards, and he introduced NACD’s new tools, Blue Ribbon Commission Report, and Directorship Certification™.
-“Together, let us channel the energy of change, shift into a higher gear, and transport our profession to where we want it to be,” said Gleason.
+The event kicked off with NACD CEO Peter Gleason welcoming attendees to Summit with a keynote discussing this year's theme—SHIFT—and how it plays a profound impact on boards.
+He introduced NACD's new tools, the Blue Ribbon Commission Report, and Directorship Certification™.
+"Together, let us channel the energy of change, shift into a higher gear, and transport our profession to where we want it to be," said Gleason.

 “Together, let us channel the energy of change, shift into a higher gear, and transport our profession to where we want it to be."